programminghistorian/jekyll/about.md

 ## Peer Review
 All tutorials at _Programming Historian_ are rigorously peer reviewed, guided through the review process by one of our editors.
 Review involves a thorough exchange with the lesson editor to ensure the lesson works as intended and that all concepts are explained for a non-specialist reader, before the tutorial is sent to external reviewers .

 Our peer review process is a bit different from what might be considered the traditional peer review process.
 We do not solicit reviews to judge whether a tutorial is “good enough” to be published.
 Rather, we consider the review process an integral component of a collaborative, productive, and sustainable effort for scholars to teach and learn from each other.
-Once a tutorial slips into our [editorial workflow]({{site.baseurl}}/new-lesson-workflow), we do everything we can to make sure the tutorial becomes as useful as possible and published in a reasonable amount of time.
+Once a tutorial slips into our [editorial workflow]({{site.baseurl}}/author-guidelines), we do everything we can to make sure the tutorial becomes as useful as possible and published in a reasonable amount of time.
 Consult our [Reviewer Guidelines]({{site.baseurl}}/reviewer-guidelines) for more information.

+## Versions of Record
+Once a lesson has passed through peer review been published, a 'version of record' will be created which will be assigned a DOI and made downloadable via a PDF.
+This is the author's contributed work.
+In order to promote long-term sustainability, the editors may choose to update the lesson as needed in future.
+In this case, the live version of the lesson will differ from the 'version of record'.
+The revision history of each lesson, as well as the version of record, is accessible via the lesson page footers.

 ## Open Source